Oware, Matthew K., Ph.D.

 Jason Jimerson and Matthew Oware.
 2006.
 "Telling the Code of the Street: An Ethnomethodological Ethnography."
 Journal of Contemporary Ethnography 35: 24-50.

-Oware, Matthew. "(Re)Presentin' the Mixed Man: An Exploration of Multiracial Identity in Rap Music" (forthcoming in Ritual, Authenticity, and Globalization: The Role of Music on Social Life) edited by Sara Horsfall, Meghan Probstfield, and Jan-Martin Meij.
+Oware, Matthew.
+2013. "(Re)Presentin' the Mixed Man: An Exploration of Multiracial Identity in Rap Music" Music Sociology: An Introduction to the Role of Music on Social Life edited by Sara Horsfall, Meghan Probstfield, and Jan-Martin Meij.

 Oware, Matthew.
 2008.
 "Status Maximization, Hypodescent Theory, or Social Identity Theory?
 A Theoretical Approach to Understanding the Racial Identification of Multiracial Adolescents." in Biculturalism, Self Identity, and Societal Development (Research in Race and Ethnic Relations vol. 15) edited by Rutledge Dennis.
 Emerald Publishing.